IBM-Cloud/node-helloworld/README.md

     cf push

+`cf push` will read the default manifest file `manifest.yml` for some default values of options related to your application.

 Note that in the documentation below, the string `${random-word}` is a place-holder for a random string that BlueMix will create, so that you will have a unique hostname running within BlueMix.